vdgiapp/sProgress/README.md

 - `HidePlayerSProgress(playerid, barid)`: Hides a player's progress bar from them.
 - `bool:IsValidPlayerSProgress(playerid, barid)`: Returns true if the input bar ID is valid and exists.
 - `bool:IsPlayerSProgressVisible(playerid, barid)`: Return true if the input bar ID is visible to player.

+Colour
-- `GetPlayerSProgressBackColor(playerid, barid)`: Returns the background colour of a progress bar.
+- `GetPlayerSProgressBackColour(playerid, barid)`: Returns the background colour of a progress bar.
-- `SetPlayerSProgressBackColor(playerid, barid, colour)`: Sets the background colour of a progress bar.
+- `SetPlayerSProgressBackColour(playerid, barid, colour)`: Sets the background colour of a progress bar.
-- (Get/Set)PlayerSProgressFillColor
-- (Get/Set)PlayerSProgressMainColor
-- (Get/Set)PlayerSProgressSubColor
-- (Get/Set)PlayerSProgressPos
-- (Get/Set)PlayerSProgressOverride
-- (Get/Set)PlayerSProgressType
-- (Float:Get/Set)PlayerSProgressWidth
-- (Float:Get/Set)PlayerSProgressHeight
-- (Float:Get/Set)PlayerSProgressBorderSize
-- (Float:Get/Set)PlayerSProgressMinValue
-- (Float:Get/Set)PlayerSProgressMaxValue
-- (Float:Get/Set)PlayerSProgressValue
-- (Float:Get/Set)PlayerSProgressSubMinValue
+- `GetPlayerSProgressFillColour(playerid, barid)`: Returns the fill colour of a progress bar.
+- `SetPlayerSProgressFillColour(playerid, barid, colour)`: Sets the fill colour of a progress bar.
+- `GetPlayerSProgressMainColour(playerid, barid)`: Returns the main colour of a progress bar.
+- `SetPlayerSProgressMainColour(playerid, barid, colour)`: Sets the main colour of a progress bar.
+- `GetPlayerSProgressSubColour(playerid, barid)`: Returns the sub colour of a progress bar.
+- `SetPlayerSProgressSubColour(playerid, barid, colour)`: Sets the sub colour of a progress bar.

+Position
+- `GetPlayerSProgressPos(playerid, barid, &Float:x, &Float:y)`: Returns the on-screen position of the specified progress bar.
+- `SetPlayerSProgressPos(playerid, barid, Float:x, Float:y)`: Updates the position for a progress bar.

+Width/height
+- `Float:GetPlayerSProgressWidth(playerid, barid)`: Returns the width of a progress bar.
+- `SetPlayerSProgressWidth(playerid, barid, Float:w)`: Updates the width of a progress bar.
+- `Float:GetPlayerSProgressHeight(playerid, barid)`: Returns the height of a progress bar.
+- `SetPlayerSProgressHeight(playerid, barid, Float:w)`: Updates the height of a progress bar.

+Border size
+- `Float:GetPlayerSProgressBorderSize(playerid, barid)`: Return border size of a progress bar.
+- `SetPlayerSProgressBorderSize(playerid, barid, Float:b)`: Updates border size of a progress bar.

+Override
+- `bool:GetPlayerSProgressOverride(playerid, barid)`: Return true if the input bar ID uses override mode.
+- `SetPlayerSProgressOverride(playerid, barid, bool:override)`: Set override mode of a progress bar.

+Type
+- `GetPlayerSProgressType(playerid, barid)`: Return the type of a progress bar.
+- `SetPlayerSProgressType(playerid, barid, type)`: Updates the type of a progress bar.

+Main value
+- `Float:GetPlayerSProgressMinValue(playerid, barid)`: Return the min value of a progress bar.
+- `Float:GetPlayerSProgressMaxValue(playerid, barid)`: Return the max value of a progress bar.
+- `Float:GetPlayerSProgressValue(playerid, barid)`: Return the value of a progress bar.
+- `SetPlayerSProgressMinValue(playerid, barid, Float:val)`: Set the min value of a progress bar.
+- `SetPlayerSProgressMaxValue(playerid, barid, Float:val)`: Set the max value of a progress bar.
+- `SetPlayerSProgressValue(playerid, barid, Float:val)`: Set the value of a progress bar.

+Sub value
+- `Float:GetPlayerSProgressSubMinValue(playerid, barid)`: Return the sub min value of a progress bar.
+- `Float:GetPlayerSProgressSubMaxValue(playerid, barid)`: Return the sub max value of a progress bar.
+- `SetPlayerSProgressSubMinValue(playerid, barid, Float:val)`: Set the sub min value of a progress bar.
+- `SetPlayerSProgressSubMaxValue(playerid, barid, Float:val)`: Set the sub max value of a progress bar.

+### Hooked
+- `OnScriptInit`: When y_iterate is used, initialises iterators.
+- `OnPlayerDisconnect`: To automatically destroy bars when a player disconnects.
-- (Float:Get/Set)PlayerSProgressSubMaxValue
+- `OnScriptExit`